War (miniseries)

-War: A Commentary by Gwynne Dyer is a 1983 Canadian television miniseries filmed by Gwynne Dyer.
+War: A Commentary by Gwynne Dyer is a 1983 Canadian television miniseries created by Gwynne Dyer.
 The miniseries was commissioned by the National Film Board of Canada and consists of 7 one-hour episodes.
+The third episode The Profession of Arms was nominated in 1984 for best Documentary Feature Oscar.
 There is an additional 8th episode which is often mentioned as part of the miniseries, but in fact the episode "The Knife Edge of Deterrence" is an epilogue to the war series and was produced KCTS Seattle and Gwynne Dyer does not moderate this episode.
 The complete title to this episode is "An Epilogue to the WAR series with Edwin Newman" and is moderated by Edwin Newman.